- What is chloroform?

 The effects of chloroform on the human body largely depend on its dosage and method of administration.

 According to the Wisconsin Department of Health, “immediately or shortly after exposure to a chloroform level of 100 ppm (100,000 ppbv) in the air, a person may feel tired, dizzy, and have a headache.”

 Chloroform is known for its anesthetic properties.
 If taken in small doses, it can numb or knock a person over, while in high concentrations it can be fatal.

 There is some evidence that chloroform directly affects the central nervous system, along with the liver and kidneys; at high doses, it can cause respiratory depression and coma.

 Although many of us associate chloroform with “a fluid in a rag that knocks people out,” its effects on the human body can be far more complex, and if not carefully monitored, chloroform can be fatal.

 How long does it take for chloroform to knock you out?

-While the right dose of chloroform soaked in a rag can definitely render you unconscious, it would take much longer than what they show in movies: you wouldn’t drop unconscious just by taking a whiff!
+While the right dose of chloroform soaked in a rag can definitely render you unconscious (the Lancet articles cites 5 minutes and persistance should knock someone out, but no experimental evidence was provided), it would take much longer than what they show in movies: you wouldn’t drop unconscious just by taking a whiff!

 Issues of volatility